-The unit is equipped with block and bleed valves that are used to recalibrate the pressure transmitters.
-To use the block and bleed valves to recalibrate the pressure transmitters, the block valve is shut off at the unit and the pressure is allowed to bleed off by opening the bleed valve near the pressure transmitter enclosure.
-The transmitter can then be calibrated at atmospheric pressure (0 psig), or an external pressure source with an accurate gauge may be attached at the bleed valve.
+The unit is equipped with block and bleed valves that are used to recalibrate the pressure transducers.
+To use the block and bleed valves to recalibrate the pressure transducers, the block valve is shut off at the unit and the pressure is allowed to bleed off by opening the bleed valve near the pressure transducer enclosure.
+The transducer can then be calibrated at atmospheric pressure (0 psig), or an external pressure source with an accurate gauge may be attached at the bleed valve.

-The discharge pressure transmitter cannot be isolated from its pressure source.
-Hence, it is equipped with only a valve to allow an accurate pressure gauge to be attached and the pressure transmitter calibrated at unit pressure.
+The discharge pressure transducer cannot be isolated from its pressure source, so it is equipped with only a valve to allow an accurate pressure gauge to be attached and the pressure transducer calibrated at unit pressure.

-Recheck the transmitters periodically for any drift of calibration, refer to Table 5-1.
-Maintenance/Service Schedule in Section 5.
+Recheck the transducers periodically for any drift of calibration, refer to maintenance/service interval table in Section 5.

-Starting, Stopping and Restarting The Compressor
+Starting, Stopping and Restarting The Compressor Starting

-Starting

 Before the screw compressor unit can start, certain conditions must be met.
-All of the safety setpoints must be set appropriately, and differential pressure setpoint between suction and discharge should be accomplished.
+All of the safety setpoints must be set appropriately, and differential pressure setpoint between suction and discharge should be accomplish.
 When "Unit Start" button in the start menu is pressed, the oil pump will start first.
 When sufficient oil pressure has built up and the compressor capacity control and volume ratio slide valves are at or below 5%, the compressor unit will start.

-The amount of oil pressure that needs to be achieved before compressor start is at least the minimum prelube pressure above setpoint set in the HMI.
-For additional information on Low Oil Pressure at Start, see Table 6-4.
-Compressor Troubleshooting Guide -General Problems & Solutions (1 of 3) in Section 6.
+The amount of oil pressure that needs to be achieved before compressor start is at least the minimum prelubre pressure above setpoint set in the HMI.
+For additional information on Low Oil Pressure at Start, see Troubleshooting Guide - General Problems and Solutions in Section 6.

 If the compressor is in the automatic mode, it will now load and unload in response to the system demands.